 N.B.: you may use Swiss Chard, Collard Greens, Spring Green or Spinach in place of Kale if preferred.
-I recommend trying Kale first, as it is a powerhouse of nutrients, and variety in any diet is what counts.
+I recommend trying Kale first, as it is a powerhouse of nutrition, and variety in any diet is what counts.
 Look for the smaller ones as they will be less bitter in taste.

-1. Pour the Olive Oil into a large serving bowl, and whisk into it the lemon juice, honey, tamari sauce and mustard.
+1. Pour the Olive Oil into a large serving bowl, and whisk into it the lemon juice, honey, tamari sauce, and mustard.

 2. Add remaining ingredients to dressing, and toss well to combine.